 To help prevent further irritation of rosacea and promote healthy skin, these general steps can be taken:

-- Avoid smoking, alcohol, hot beverages and hot spicy food.
+- Avoid alcohol, hot beverages and hot spicy food.

 - Protect against exposure to extreme hot and cold temperatures, e.g. hot baths or showers.

 - Use a non-irritating sunscreen with a sun protection factor (SPF) of 30+ to protect your skin from the sun.